FICS/smcsgx/README.md

 ### Developed by researchers from the Florida Institute for Cybersecurity Research (FICS Research)

-The goal of secure function evaluation (SFE), sometimes referred to as secure multiparty computation (SMC), is to enable multiple parties to compute and receive the output of a function without having each party's private input exposed to any other party.
+The goal of secure function evaluation (SFE), sometimes referred to as secure multiparty computation (SMC), is to enable multiple parties to compute and receive the output of a function without learning the private inputs from any other party.

 We propose a hybrid two-party SFE (2P-SFE) scheme where the function is partitioned into a sequence of round functions.
 Some of these rounds functions are evaluated within an SGX enclave while others are evaluated using a garbled circuit.